GoogleCloudPlatform/compute-image-packages/README.md

 #### Network

-The Network daemon uses network interface metadata manage the network interfaces in the guest by performing the following tasks:
+The network daemon uses network interface metadata to manage the network interfaces in the guest by performing the following tasks:

 *   Enabled all associated network interfaces on boot.
 Network interfaces are specified by MAC address in instance metadata.